skills/introduction-to-codeql/README.md

 **What is GitHub Actions**: GitHub Actions is the automation and CI/CD platform within GitHub.We use GitHub Actions to orchestrate and execute security scans with code scanning.
 GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
 For more information on GitHub Actions, see "[Understanding GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)."

 **What is CWE**: Common Weakenss Enumeration (CWE) is a category system for hardware and software weaknesses and vulnerabilities.
-Think of it as a way to describe and categorize security issues in application source code.
+Think of it as a way to describe and categorize security issues in an application's source code.
 For more information on CWEs, see the Wikipedia article "[Common Weakness Enumeration](https://en.wikipedia.org/wiki/Common_Weakness_Enumeration)."

 ### :keyboard: Activity 1: View the status of a CodeQL scan